 Raw representation of dates is available; they are extracted as they are in the workbook - i.e. numbers (both XLS and XLSX)

-SpreadsheetDataWriter ignores excel:raw format.
-When it's set, the component acts as if the format property is empty.
+SpreadsheetDataWriter ignores the excel:raw format.
+When it is set, the component acts as if the format property is empty.

 Read tables with numbers of sold tiles in the first quarter.
 The tables has the same structure: product name, January, February, March.
 The company is international.
 Each affiliate may use a different language, therefore you cannot map fields by name.